ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch-Geometric-models/train-and-evaluate-a-model.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Train and evaluate a model
+# Train and Evaluate a Model

 In this section, we continue building on the previous example by defining the optimizer, loss function, and training procedure for our graph neural network (GNN) model using `jaqpotpy`.
 We utilize PyTorch-based components to configure the training process.